Jason-Hargrove/100-days-of-code-part-3/README.md

 ### Day 21: Mar 30, 2023

-**Today's Progress:** Setting up for a course createing object-oriented TypeScript code.
+**Today's Progress:** Setting up for a course creating object-oriented TypeScript code.

 **Thoughts:** Getting a bit frustrated with Pluralsight courses.
 I participated in the comments tonight.